bausano/multi-agent-system/mc-adapter/README.md

 # Minecraft adapter
-Since [Mineflayer][mineflayer-git] seem to be the most mature option to communicate with a MC server using high-level APIs, we construct an adapter which exports useful APIs over [WebSockets][websockets-npm].
+Since [Mineflayer][mineflayer-git] seem to be the most mature option to communicate with a MC server using [high-level APIs][mineflayer-api], we construct an adapter which exports useful APIs over [WebSockets][websockets-npm].

 The protocol has been designed specifically for the use case of consuming it from python's environment class.
 That is a single connection to the adapter supports one player.